 Unusual figures in my works reflect my impression of the characters they depict.
 For instance, I have often portrayed my mom very tall with masculine and strong arms carrying an object.
 This is how I define my mother based on my lifetime experience not how she really is.

 Your illustrations serve as your personal diary, a visual journal of sorts - how do you choose which works to be shown and which ones to keep private?

 It is not to censor myself or to hide my private incidents.
 There is no choice.
-Perhaps it is because of my personal concerns.
-I prefer to keep it to myself, in a quite selfish manner!
-I do not have any secrets to keep though, you can track almost the whole 36 years of my life uncensored.
+I do not have any secrets to keep though, you can track almost the whole 37 years of my life uncensored.
 I try to convey my feelings and thoughts to the audience through painting and drawing.

-You had a solo exhibition in Holland in 2018, how did it feel to show your work to a new / Western audience?
+You had a solo exhibition in Holland in 2018, how did it feel to show your work to a new and Western audience?